skinny85/specnaz/docs/reference-manual.md

 ### JUnit 4 Rules

 Specnaz supports the [JUnit 4 Rules API](https://github.com/junit-team/junit4/wiki/rules) natively.
-The integration looks a tiny bit different than in 'vanilla' JUnit, mostly because of the different object lifecycle
+The integration looks a tiny bit different than in 'vanilla' JUnit 4, mostly because of the different object lifecycle
 (in 'vanilla' JUnit 4, each test executes with its own instance of the test class;
 in Specnaz, all tests share the same object instance).